RaquelPlaza/angular5-dojo/README.md

 }
 ```

 So firstly we stringify the passed object to the function which will act as our body.
-We then specify what headers to pass back, in this case we are just passing back the content-type.
+We then specify what headers to pass back, in this case we are just passing back the content-type header.
 Finally we wrap the header in an options object, you can explore what else you can do here at a later date.
-Finally we send of the post call with the data and options.
+Finally we send off the post call with the data and options.

-We can now use the post option within the new-plan component we created earlier, head back and in the onSubmit function add the following subscription
+We can now use the post call within the new-plan component we created earlier, head back into the newPlan component and within the onSubmit function add the following subscription:

 ```
 this.plansService.postPlan(this.resolvePlan())
   .subscribe(